 In very brief: I was a freshman undergraduate at University College, London.
 The college's student union held an election for union president.
 There was a Leftist candidate named Roger Lyons and a conservative candidate whose name I've forgotten.
 A ballot was held, and the conservative won.

 wouldn't accept that result.
 They called endless meetings, raised endless tiny points of order.
 At last the mass of students got bored with it all and let them have their way.
 The election was re-held.
 Roger Lyons was elected.
-(He later rose to glory as a senior official in Britain’s labor movement, not without some patches of controversy.).
+(He later rose to glory as a senior official

 That's what the Left is like, always and everywhere.
 They are relentless in the pursuit of power.
 Byron said that